 Licensure and Employment.
 Applicants must be members of the Louisiana State Bar Association and be employed by a non-profit legal organization assisting low-income individuals.
 Additionally, applicants must be employed on a full-time basis, a minimum of 35 hours worked per week, by an organization and/or program financially supported by the LBF.

 Income.
-The individual applicant's qualifying gross annual income may not exceed $45,000 to participate in the program.
-Applicants may adjust their income downward $5,000 per dependent.
+The individual applicant's qualifying gross annual income may not exceed $60,000 to participate in the program.
+Applicants may adjust their income downward $5,000 per dependent as defined by the Internal Revenue Service.
 Additionally, applicant income should be adjusted upward or downward to reflect child support payments received or paid, provided however that no $5,000 dependent adjustment downward shall be made for any dependent for whom the applicant takes a deduction for specific amounts of child support paid.
 Qualifying income is defined as all income of the applicant, including anticipated annual salary, child support, interest and dividends, rental income, etc., all as reflected on page 3 (part D) of the application.

 Eligible Loans.
 Law school loans, federal/government, private/commercial, and bar review only will be considered in determining the amount of assistance.
 Family, personal, undergraduate and non-educational loans are excluded.
 If loans have been consolidated or are pending consolidation, you must provide breakdown of each loan type, amount, date, etc. If you only provide information on a consolidated loan, your application will not be considered

 Use of Funds.
 The LBF loan proceeds must be applied to repayment of the eligible loans.